mandi-m/common-angular-questions/README.md

 </div>
 ```

 ### What is the difference between property binding and attribute binding?
-When would you use one ovethe other?**
+When would you use one over the other?

 **Property Binding:**